-Caldbeck has a village pub (The Oddfellows), a couple of lovely tea rooms, the village shop & post office as well as some interesting shops.
+Caldbeck has a village pub (the Oddfellows Arms), a couple of lovely tea rooms, the village shop & post office as well as some interesting shops.

 Also check out the Old Crown pub in the next village, Hesket Newmarket (1.5 miles) - a personal favourite!!

 The Lake District is now a UNESCO World Heritage Site joining iconic locations such as the Taj Mahal, the Great Barrier Reef and Grand Canyon as a place of international acclaim!

 Home to Scafell Pike - it's highest moutain, Wastwater - it's deepest lake and some of the most stunning scenary in the UK.